 Applicants to most Educational Administration programs must have a minimum of three years of current licensed teaching, school counseling, or school psychology experience.
 Employment Verification form(s) must be completed by the school district's human resources office and submitted with the application.
-A copy of the applicant's license or certificate must also be included.
-Please contact a program advisor if you do not meet these requirements.
+Evidence of the applicant's license or